LongshengJiang/NGSIM-tools/README.md

 If all the tests passed, you can now start to follow the tutorials to learn the tools.

 ### Tutorials
 I assume you use your julia terminal (REPL) to practice on the tutorials.
-You need to go to your julia by
+You need to go to your julia by typing
 ```bash
 julia
 ```
-Then, you go to the folder `\tutorials\` on this webpage and start your learning from there.
+in the terminal.
+Then, on this webpage you go to the folder `\tutorials\` and start your learning from there.
 I hope your learning journey is much smoother than mine.

 ![julia-welcome](media/julia_welcome.png)